Image

 Phase N/A

-• Participants must be at least 18 years old, in complete remission from AML, and have not had a previous stem cell transplant.
+• **Eligibility**: Must be 18+, diagnosed with AML, in remission, and have not had a previous transplant.

 Study details